You are here

-The Capital One Arena sits in the heart of the Penn Quarter & Chinatown neighborhoods, and always has exciting events on tap.
-Restaurant options abound, including four Bib Gourmand restaurants from renowned chef José Andrés, The Source by Wolfgang Puck and Dirty Habit, and you can spend the night in the lap of luxury at the Marriott Marquis, Washington, DC.
+The Capital One Arena sits in the heart of the Penn Quarter and Chinatown neighborhoods, and always has exciting events on tap.
+Restaurant options abound, including four Bib Gourmand restaurants from renowned chef José Andrés, The Source by Wolfgang Puck and Dirty Habit, and you can even spend the night in the lap of luxury at the Marriott Marquis, Washington, DC.

 Georgetown mixes cobblestone sidewalks, a stunning waterfront and great dining with shopping options…lots and lots of shopping options.
 M Street is best known for a wide-ranging retail scene that includes such crowd-pleasers as Lilly Pulitzer and H&M and exclusive high-end designers like Billy Reid and Rag & Bone, but the neighborhood is also home to a solid selection of upscale home design stores.